Join your local climate conversation

 Assoc.
 Prof. Rachel Busbridge (ACU)

 Climate Cafe is informal, friendly and everyone is welcome.
-Have a meal, or grab a drink or snack, or just join us for a stimulating talk and discussion.
+Come early and have a meal, or grab a drink or snack, or just join us for a stimulating talk and discussion.
 We look forward to seeing you there!

 Climate Café events are held on the last Thursday of each month – same place, same time!
 Speakers on a range of topics start the discussion at each event.